Rustadit/Uber-Data-Analysis-Project-2025-SQL/README.md

 ### **Entity Relationship Diagram (ERD)**

 The project is built on a **Star Schema** architecture, designed for optimized analytical querying.
-At the center sits the transactional data, which is supported by various dimension tables providing context on users, drivers, geography, and vehicle types.
+At the center sits the transactional data, which is supported by various dimension tables providing context on users, drivers, geography and vehicle types.

  ![](images/entity_relationship_schema.jpg)

 ### **Table Descriptions**